 No single change has done more to increase listening than the introduction of streaming on the All Classical website.
 In addition to being invited into the cars, homes, and offices of our Northwest neighbors, All Classical now reaches across the globe.
 Listeners from far-flung places like Cape Town and culturally rich cities like Munich choose to listen to All Classical Portland on the Internet.
 Many believe that’s a testimonial to the station’s quality, accessibility, and sense of place that is infused into every hour of programming.

-Looking over the past 30 years, it’s striking to see how many characteristics of the early days have persisted.
+It’s striking to see how many characteristics of the early days have persisted.
 All Classical Portland maintains a strong sense of family that extends to the community, provides a welcoming and accessible atmosphere through open houses and member events, and encourages an ongoing dialogue with its listeners.
 Opportunities are available now that weren’t imagined 30 years ago: social media, Internet streaming, web-based programming, HD broadcasting, and maintaining a regular dialogue with listeners have all helped this rare, all-classical music service adapt and reinvent itself for generations to come.